-Action 5.
-Modify offloading site and time requirements for wreckfish.
+Action 14.
+Modify offloading time requirements for wreckfish.

-Wreckfish shareholders expressed that the current requirement to land at a fixed facility of a dealer or notify NMFS OLE in advance by 24 hours and the daily unloading timeframe (8 am to 5pm) are overly burdensome, particularly the hours allowed for offloading.
+Wreckfish shareholders expressed that the daily unloading timeframe (8 am 5pm) is overly burdensome.
 The allowable offloading time requirement affects the efficiency of their fishing operations.
-Shareholders would like to see the approved offloading sites and times requirements removed.
+Shareholders would like to see the approved offloading times requirement removed.
 Catch Share programs are required to include an effective system for enforcement, monitoring, and management of the program.
-The landing locations and fixed times for offload support the ability of the agency to enforce and monitor the program.
+The fixed times for offload support the ability of the agency to enforce and monitor the program.
 These tools have proven successful in other catch share programs.